HannaGreentree/War-Paws-Europe/README.md

 ---

+## Objectives:
+- Provide clear adoption and transport guidance (steps, documents, costs)
+- Share structured lists of shelters, rescues, and volunteer contacts
+- Reduce fraud risk by encouraging verification and transparency
+- Publish updates via a Blog section
+- Allow supporters, adopters, and shelters/volunteers to contact the project team

+---

 ## Project Purpose and Rationale

 The purpose of WPE is immediately evident to new users: it provides **adoption guidance, resource lists, and safety reminders** to reduce confusion, improve safety, and help animals in crisis.
 The platform addresses multiple related audiences (adopters, Ukrainians fleeing with pets, shelters/rescues, animal protection organisations) by offering clear navigation and actionable information.
 This project is a reminder that war has not ended and animals require urgent help.